- HTML 59.9%

 protocol = "https://"

-files for download on your html
+Link the generated ics files for download on your HTML pages:

 {{ with .OutputFormats.Get "Calendar" }}